-- 24.1 Neither party's liability for any of the following shall be subject to the limitations or exclusions of liability otherwise provided for in this clause: - (a) fraudulent misrepresentation or any other fraudulent act or omission; - (b) payment of sums properly due and owing to the other in the normal course of performance of this Grant Agreement; - (c) a breach of clause 13; - (d) liability arising under any indemnity in this Grant Agreement; or - (e) liability which may not lawfully be excluded or limited. - 24.2 Subject to clause 24.1, ARIA accepts no liability for any consequences or Losses (except, for clarity, as set out in this Grant Agreement or for ARIA's breach of this Grant Agreement), whether arising directly or indirectly, that may arise in connection with: - (a) your carrying out the Project Activities; - (b) the use of the Grant by any person; - (c) any reduction, suspension, withdrawal or request for repayment of the Grant in accordance with this Grant Agreement; or

-- (d) termination of the Grant Agreement in accordance with this Grant Agreement. - 24.3 Subject to clause 24.1, neither party will be liable to the other party, whether for breach of contract, tort (including negligence) or otherwise, for: - (a) loss of profit, sales or turnover; - (b) loss of contracts or business opportunities; - (c) loss of anticipated savings; - (d) loss of goodwill or damage to reputation; or - (e) any indirect, special or consequential loss or damage;
+- 24.1 Neither party's liability for any of the following shall be subject to the limitations or exclusions of liability otherwise provided for in this clause: - (a) fraudulent misrepresentation or any other fraudulent act or omission; - (b) payment of sums properly due and owing to the other in the normal course of performance of this Grant Agreement; - (c) liability which may not lawfully be excluded or limited. - 24.2 Subject to clause 24.1, ARIA accepts no liability for any consequences or Losses, whether arising directly or indirectly, that may arise in connection with: - (a) your carrying out the Project Activities; - (b) the use of the Grant by any person; - (c) any reduction, suspension, withdrawal or request for repayment of the Grant in accordance with this Grant Agreement; or - (d) termination of the Grant Agreement in accordance with this Grant Agreement. - 24.3 Subject to clause 24.1, neither party will be liable to the other party, whether for breach of contract, tort (including negligence) or otherwise, for: - (a) loss of profit, sales or turnover; - (b) loss of contracts or business opportunities; - (c) loss of anticipated savings; - (d) loss of goodwill or damage to reputation; or - (e) any indirect, special or consequential loss or damage;